refinery-labs/refinery/customer-docs/refinery/docs/blocks/index.md

 ### Block Options

 * `Block Name`: The name of the `Code Block`.
-* `Block Code`: This is the core code which will execute upon the Lambda being invoked.
-This must include the declaration of the function `main` which accepts two arguments `lambda_input` and `context`. `lambda_input` is the JSON-serializable input the `Code Block` was called with, and `context` contains metadata related to the Lambda's runtime.
+* `Block Code`: This is the core code which will execute upon the `Code Block` being invoked.
+This must include the declaration of the function `main` which accepts two arguments `lambda_input` and `context`. `lambda_input` is the JSON-serializable input the `Code Block` was called with, and `context` contains metadata related to the `Code Block`'s runtime.

 <video style="width: 100%" playsinlines controls autoplay muted loop>
 	<source src="/blocks/images/running-code-block-fullscreen.webm" type="video/webm" />